jspinak/brobot/docs/docs/02-tutorials/index.md

     .build();
 ```

-For a complete migration reference, see the [Action Config Migration Guide](../03-core-library/action-config/migration-guide.md).
+For a complete migration reference, see the [Upgrading to Latest](../03-core-library/migration/upgrading-to-latest.md) migration guide.

 ## Available Tutorials